mlcommons/modelbench/README.md

 ## Viewing The Scores
 After a successful benchmark run, static HTML pages are generated that display scores on benchmarks and tests.
-These can be viewed by opening `src/coffee/web/index.html` in a web browser.
+These can be viewed by opening `web/index.html` in a web browser.
+E.g., `firefox web/index.html`.

 ## Contributing
 Coffee uses the following tools for development, code quality, and packaging: